linuxcaffe/taskopen/README.markdown

 thing: this is a non-link type annotation
 </pre>

 I believe this limitation is arbitrary, unnecessary, and blocks 80% of the potential uses of this program.
-If you are a taskwarrior-using perl-programmer, please have a look at his issue (https://github.com/ValiValpas/taskopen/issues/24) and help me fix it.
+If you are a taskwarrior-using perl-programmer, please have a look at his issue (https://github.com/ValiValpas/taskopen/issues/24) and help me fix it.. becaus I couldn't perl my way out of a paper bag!

 thanks!